 Before, during and after labor, we pay special attention to your comfort.
 Labor can be uncomfortable and painful, and we have many amenities in our labor/delivery/recovery rooms to help you labor comfortably

-Women & Infants' Alternative Birthing Center offers an option for women having a low-risk pregnancy who want to to give birth with minimal intervention in a home-like setting.
+Women & Infants' Alternative Birthing Center offers an option for women having a low-risk pregnancy who want to give birth with minimal intervention in a cozy home-like setting.

 The Alternative Birthing Center is located next to Women & Infants’ Labor/Delivery/Recovery Unit, allowing for a quick and seamless transfer to that unit should the need arise.
-The Alternative Birthing Center features a room with a double bed, as well as other furniture and equipment to support the many and various labor positions, with lots of space to move around.
-It also has a living area where families can stay during your labor, a whirlpool tub in a private bathroom, and a kitchen to bring food after the birth.
+The Alternative Birthing Center features a comfortable bedroom with lots of space to move around, a private bathroom with a Jacuzzi tub, and all the needed amenities to help you stay relaxed and comfortable during labor, birth, and recovery.
+It also has a small private waiting area where your family can stay during your labor and birth.
+You are welcome to include a doula, children, and others in your birth experience.

 The American Academy of Pediatrics recommends not using pacifiers for the first four weeks, especially if breastfeeding.
 This is important as babies need to feed on cue in order for mother’s milk to come in and pacifiers can interrupt this process.
 There are also a few infants who have a difficult time latching on a mother’s breast after they have been sucking on a pacifier.
 So for the early weeks, or until breastfeeding is going really well with ample milk supply, we do not recommend pacifier use.
 After that time there is some evidence to suggest they may reduce the risk of SIDS, but breastfeeding decreases the risks even more than pacifiers.
 We at Women & Infants utilize pacifiers only during painful procedures and do not distribute pacifiers to babies or their families.